balanceit/docker_test/README.md

 * `eval $(docker-machine env docker-vm)` -- add needed env variables
 * `docker ps` -- just a quick test to ensure it is working

-* Setup the image to forward port 8000
+* Setup the VM to forward port 8000 for the test web server `VBoxManage controlvm "docker-vm" natpf1 "tcp-port8000,tcp,,8000,,8000";`

-`VBoxManage controlvm "docker-vm" natpf1 "tcp-port8000,tcp,,8000,,8000";`
+* Setup the VM to forward port 5432 for postgres `VBoxManage controlvm "docker-vm" natpf1 "tcp-port5432,tcp,,5432,,5432";`

 ### to start and stop
 * `docker-machine start docker-vm`